AlexBlandin/TellMe/README.md

 ### Style-guide

 - Strings use `"`, not `'`, such as `"hello, world"`
-  - I'm a C programmer, `'` means single character to me
+  - I'm a C programmer, `'` means a single character to me
 - f-strings `f"` are preferred and superior, `.format()` only if absolutely necessary
   - `'` are allowed in f-strings to aid nesting / avoid `f"""` everywhere, nowhere else
 - Indentation is 2-space and only 2-space, 4 is right out, 8 is insane, and if I see a tab then python will crash